Ask Slashdot: How Do You Choose a News Source?

 Re: (Score:2)

+The same thing just happened to me.
+I saw this [youtube.com] on CNN, so I looked for it on Fox and couldn't find it.

-the caravan moves on (Score:3)
+the caravan moves on (Score:2, Interesting)

 Whenever a good news portal hides itself behind a paywall the the caravan/customers move on to a less good news portal.